sdjbrown/NIR-spectra-structure/README.md

 NIR-spectra-structure
 =====================

-Code and data for near-infrared spectru-structure correlation charts
+R code and data for near-infrared spectra-structure correlation charts